 Changes in the valuation methodologies or assumptions could lead to different measurements of fair value.
 The most significant unobservable inputs are the applied multiples.
 The estimated fair value would increase (decrease) if the adjusted market multiples were higher (lower).
-A change of the applied multiples by 10% would change the fair value estimate in the amount of €491.5m.
+A change of the applied multiples by 10% would change the fair value estimate in the amount of €230.8m (2014: €491.5m).
+As of 31 December 2015, the sensitivity to unobservable inputs comprises the investment in JAB Beech Inc. and Labelux Group GmbH (2014: JAB Beech Inc., Acorn Holdings B.V. and Labelux Group GmbH).